 If a Builder Offers An Agreement of Purchase and Sale With Oppressive and Non-Negotiable Terms Will a Resulting Deal Be Legally Enforceable?

-Realty Deals That Use An Agreement of Purchase and Sale Containing Oppressive One-Sided Terms That Favour the Seller, Where the Seller Offered the Contract On a Take It or Leave It Basis Without Genuine Bargaining and Without the Seller Pointing Out the Oppressive One-Sided Terms, May Be Unenforceable As a Contract of Adhesion.
+Contracts Containing Harsh One-Sided Terms In Favour of a Seller, Where the Seller Offered the Contract On a Take It or Leave It Basis Without Genuine Opportunity to Negotiate and Without the Seller Pointing Out the Harsh One-Sided Terms, Are Often Unenforceable As a Contract of Adhesion.

 Understanding the Concerns For Whether An Agreement of Purchase and Sale Is An Unenforceable Contract of Adhesion